Countdown to Walpurgisnacht! 2019:

 The Walpurgisnacht celebration still continues as a strong tradition in Europe, especially in Germany, and most especially on the Brocken mountain.
 The celebration has also begun to take favor in the United States.

-We are bringing the event to Palatine for the first time in 2018.
-We hope you can join us.
+We brought the event to Palatine for the first time in 2018.
+We hope you can join us again this year.

 Come to watch, or come to participate in the fun.